Org mode syntax

 /-----------+ /---------\ | PLC | | | | Network +<------>+ PLC +<---=---------+ | cRED | | c707 | | +-----------/ \----+----/ | ^ | | | | +----------------|-----------------+ | | | | v v v v +----------+ +----+--+--+ +-------+---+ +-----+-----+ Windows clients | | | | | | | | +----+ +----+ | Database +<----->+ Shared +<---->+ Executive +<-=-->+ Operator +<---->|cYEL| . . .|cYEL| | {s} cBLU | | Memory | | {io} cPNK | | Server | | | | | +--+----+--+ |{d} cGRE | +------+----+ | c707 | +----+ +----+ ^ ^ +----------+ ^ +-------+---+ | | | | +--------=--------------------------+ v +--------+--------+ | | | Millwide System | -------- Data --------- | cBLU | --=----- Signals ---=-- +-----------------+

-Not all shape selector tags are documented on the ditaa site, document these as examples.
+Not all shape selector tags are documented for the diagrams on the ditaa site, document these as examples.

 ) diagrams require modifications to .emacs